Lessons from social media history for the war on fake news

 Verena Schoenmueller

 The study, by Verena Schoenmueller (Esade), Simon J. Blanchard (McDonough School of Business, Georgetown University) and Gita Johar (Columbia Business School, Columbia University), was published in the Journal of Marketing Research.
-Its authors say they hope the methods they have developed will aid marketers and misinformation researchers in the ongoing battle against fake news.
+Its authors say they hope the methods they have developed will aid marketers and misinformation researchers in the ongoing battle against fake news

-The spread of misinformation, disinformation, conspiracy theories and false claims is an ever-present threat, with the World Economic Forum ranking it among the top five global risks for 2025.
 Attempts to mitigate the spread of this fake news have typically focused on identifying its sources, with websites such as Hoaxy, Media Bias/Fact Check and NewsGuard labeling outlets as legitimate or otherwise.

 But when news can spread across the globe in seconds, simply labeling its source does little to stem the flow.
+The spread of fake news on social media is amplified by the speed with which users share content without verifying it, facilitating its large-scale propagation.
 Few users pause to check the origins of the information they share, and mainstream media has been known to publish stories lacking veracity.
-Manual fact-checking websites like Snopes and FactCheck.org offer insight into individual articles, but by the time they’re in the public domain the damage is done.

 Researchers have recently turned their attention to the consumers, rather than creators, who share misleading content.
 However, many of these studies are limited.
 Controlled experiments using recruited participants may not accurately reflect those who are most likely to encounter and share fake news.
 In field experiments, researchers cannot know the content that users have seen but decided not to share.